19 Powerful Reasons Why Elementary Kids Need Summer Reading Logs

 Crop concentrated African American girl with curly hair sitting at table with her summer reading log in front of her.

-The Purpose of a Summer Reading Log
+The Purpose of Summer Reading Logs

 By keeping track of the books they read over the summer, students can challenge themselves to read more, explore different genres, or reach a specific reading target.